signgrid-io/terms/EULA.md

 # 1. License

-SignGrid grants you a revocable, non-exclusive, non-transferable, limited license (per Organization subscription plan) to download, install and use the Application strictly in accordance with the terms of this Agreement.
-The subscription can be metered and you will be charged for the sum of your usage at the end of the billing month.
+SignGrid grants you a revocable, non-exclusive, non-transferable, limited license (per Organization) to download, install and use the Application strictly in accordance with the terms of this Agreement. **Each license is valid for a term of sixty (60) months from the date of purchase ("License Term").** Upon expiration of the License Term, the license must be renewed to maintain full functionality and receive updates.

 # 2. License Restrictions